Ekkehard-Schulze/indoor-climate-logger/README.md

 - CircuitPython, this code was developed using version 9.2.8 on RaspberrPi Pico2W and Pico2W
 - the _/lib_ folder
-- these hardware drivers from the Adafruit library bundle for your CircuitPython version: https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases: adafruit_register, adafruit_tmp117, adafruit_adt7410, adafruit_bme280, adafruit_bme680,
+- to copy these hardware drivers from the Adafruit library bundle  to the _/lib_ folder: https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases: adafruit_register, adafruit_tmp117, adafruit_adt7410,
+  adafruit_bme280, adafruit_bme680,
   adafruit_mlx90614, adafruit_tsl2561,
   adafruit_onewire, adafruit_ds3231, adafruit_ntp.
-  Copy these to the _/lib_ folder.
-You may omit the drivers for sensors you do not use.
 - to edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in the optional script _user_settings.template.py_, which then must be saved as user_settings.py.
 If _user_settings.py_ is present, it will override the settings in the head of _indoor-climate-logger.py_.